-A written report will be provided within 12 hours of the inspection, and can be faxed, e-mailed, and/ or mailed to designated parties.
-The report used is the new TREC Standard Form 7-2.
+A written report will be provided within 12 hours of the inspection, and is usually e-mailed to designated parties.
+The report used is the new TREC Standard Form 7-5.

 number of stories, and age of the home.
 The typical one story house, up

 to three bedrooms, usually runs $425.
 Pier and Beam structures and two

 story homes cost more.
 Call (713) 528-1848 for a quotation

 We now accept Paypal for

 We do not perform inspections for lead paint, asbestos, PCBs,

 be provided with a list of non-inspected items at time of inspection,

 you may request a fax or e-mail copy in advance.